 Super glue the knob to the center of the lid and let it dry for 24 hours.
 It’s not a bad idea to place something over the knob to secure it on the lid as it’s drying, like a book or plate.

 After the knob has dried and is completely secure, fill your glass up with anything you like!
-Candy, cotton balls look pretty!
+Candy and cotton balls look pretty!